cuvva/apis/apis/auth.md

 ### `send_authorization_code`

-Sends an authorization code to the email address provided.
+Sends an authorization code to the email address provided, or the primary email address of the user ID provided.

 This is equivalent to the "Authorization Endpoint", as per [section 3.1 of the OAuth spec](https://tools.ietf.org/html/rfc6749#section-3.1).
 However, it is **not** spec-compliant, as the process works via email instead.

 Conforms to [section 4.3 of the PKCE spec](https://tools.ietf.org/html/rfc7636#section-4.3).

 Authorization codes are valid for a short period of time.
 When another is requested, any existing unused codes are **left as-is** - allowing the user to use any of the emails.
 However, once any code is used, all existing codes become unusable.

+If it is not possible to generate and persist a device ID, omit the device property from the request body.
+It is acceptable to send `null` for the advertising ID (`ad_id`).

 #### Request